chinthan59/Elevate-Labs-SQL-Tasks/README.md

 # **Task7**
 This project demonstrates the use of **SQL Views** to simplify reporting and enhance security in an e-commerce database.<br> **CustomerOrderSummary** provides total orders and spending per customer.<br>
 **HighValueCustomers** shows only customers with spending above ₹5000, ensuring controlled access to sensitive data.<br>

+# **Task8**
+This SQL project demonstrates the use of stored procedures and user-defined functions in an e-commerce database.<br>
+The procedure GetCustomerOrders retrieves all orders for a customer with conditional logic.<br>
+The function GetTotalSpent returns the total amount spent by a given customer.<br>